 Now the sentiment is the same for many who supported the left.
 Hollande leaves office as France’s most unpopular president in the Fifth Republic with a 22 percent approval rating.
 At one point he neared rock bottom at 4 percent.

 “Young people always want a real political alternative,” Dessausaye says.
 “Ideas are very important for young people.
 Today, the alternative, the true radical change, the thought revolution, is Marine Le Pen who incarnates it.”

 When Le Pen became president of the party in 2011, there were 2,000 young members.
 The Front National de la Jeunesse, the party’s youth movement, now claims to have 25,000 official members, which Dessausaye says aligns with the explosion of growth the party saw between 2007 to 2012, when it went from claiming 7 percent of the electorate to 18 percent.
 That meant about 6 million new votes for the far right.
-For many of FN’s young members, April 23 will be their first presidential election.
+For many of FN’s young members, this is their first presidential election.

 Dussausaye says he receives at least 50 messages a day on social media from young people who have never engaged in politics and want to get involved.

 The attraction is that Le Pen hasn’t isolated herself in an ivory tower, he says, like politicians from the established “political class completely disconnected from reality.”

 “She’s sensitive to the daily life of the French, especially those who are suffering.
 She has a real closeness to the people and this touches young people,” says Dessausaye.
 “They see she understands them, how they feel, and their problems like university selection and housing difficulty.
 They want to believe in someone.”

 The party’s success in recent years is due in large part to the youth base it has smartly cultivated through social media.
 Some experts say FN has the best online strategy and the most active supporters.